Author: Timo Laitinen

 4.6.2.
 How to Resolve the Context of a Variable?

 The context of the built-in variables is predetermined.
 The context of variables that are defined by variable elements is always chosen by the parent element.
-The method is simple: the parent simply checks whether the variable is used in the attribute instance, action or vars.
+The method is simple: the parent simply checks whether the variable is used in the attribute instance

 - The variable